Qalander/lookup-bitcoin-addresses/README.md

 # lookup-bitcoin-addresses
-read address data from txt file, check versus stored bitcoin csv (31m addresses), save to new file with private key if a balance is matched
+This program will read your bitcoin address.txt list and then open your CSV files (such as 1.csv, 2.csv etc) if there is a match, then the private key, public address and bitcoin balance will be save to a file called freemoney.txt